rapidsai/cuspatial/docs/README.md

 #be in the same directory as your Makefile
 make html
 ```
-This should run Sphinx in your shell, and outputs to `build/html/index.html`.
+This runs Sphinx in your shell, and outputs to `build/html/index.html`.

 ## View docs web page by opening HTML in browser: